Psalm 138: Catholic Church

 Historically, this psalm was recited or sung at the office of Vespers on Wednesdays, according to the Rule of St. Benedict.
 In the Liturgy of the Hours, Psalm 138 is recited at Vespers on the Tuesday of the fourth week of the four weekly liturgical cycle.
 In the liturgy of the Mass, it is played on the 21st Sunday of Ordinary Time of the year, the 5th and the 17th Sunday in Ordinary Time of the year.

 Coptic Orthodox Church

 In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Compline and the third watch of the Midnight office.

 Musical settings

 The psalm appeared in a rhymed version in the hymnal Genevan Psalter in the 1551 edition.
 German versions on the same melody, "Mein ganzes Herz erhebet dich", were published from the 18th century, and are part of Protestant and Catholic hymnals.

-Heinrich Schütz set Psalm 138 in German, "Aus meines Herzens Grunde" (From the bottom of my heart) as part of his settings of the Becker Psalter, published in 1628, SWV 243.
-Marc-Antoine Charpentier, 4 settings, (H.200, H.200 a, H.151, H.225, H.220), Michel Richard Delalande set the psalm in Latin, "Confitebor tibi Domine in toto corde meo", S.48, for soloists, chorus and orchestra in 1697.
-Henri Desmarets composed a setting for soloists, a five-part choir and orchestra in 1707.
-Jan Dismas Zelenka wrote 5 settings for soloists, chorus and orchestra, ZWV 70-73 and ZWV 100.
-François Giroust, one setting in 1764.
-Josef Rheinberger composed a four-part setting in Latin- "Confitebor tibi Domine" as No. 4 of his Fünf Motetten (Five motets), Op.
-163, in 1885.
-The South African composer Stefans Grové wrote a setting for children's choir, choir, African drums, marimba, and string orchestra in 2002.
+Michel Richard Delalande set the psalm in Latin, "Confitebor tibi Domine in toto corde meo", S.48, for soloists, chorus and orchestra in 1697..
+Jan Dismas Zelenka wrote one setting for soloists, chorus and orchestra, ZWV 100.